The top 8 various noodles in Vietnam to taste

 Quang Noodle | ©Vietnamdrive

-Quang Noodle is also made from rice like Pho, but has its own distinctive flavor.
-The rice is not too sticky, but must ensure adhesion.
+Quang Noodle is also made from rice like Pho but has its own distinctive flavor.
+The rice is smooth but must ensure adhesion.
 The noodles are bigger and thicker with white or turmeric yellow colors.

 When serving it, vegetables also are available to eat with the noodles.
-Most people in Da Nang or Hoi An like to use herbs and vegetables from Tra Que village because they have a special aroma to make the noodle better.
+Most diners like to use herbs and vegetables from Tra Que village with the noodles because they have a unique aroma to make the food better.

-When presenting a bowl of Quang Noodles also has its own characteristics.
-First, put vegetables in a bowl, then noodles and broth; after that, add green onions, cilantro, peanuts, fried shrimp, pork, eggs on the top.
+A bowl of Quang Noodles also has its own characteristics.
+First, vegetables, noodles, and broth are put in a bowl; then, green onions, cilantro, peanuts, fried shrimp, pork, and eggs are added on top.

-You will feel the broth of Quang noodle saltier and flavorful.
-Thus, when eating this food, never add the broth covering all noodles, just a little enough to taste.
+The broth of Quang noodles is saltier and more flavorful.
+Thus, when eating this food, never add the broth covering all the noodles, just a little enough to taste.

-Quang noodle is a well-known street food, so it is not limited to strict requirements when enjoying it.
-And that is why Quang noodle has a strong vitality and exists popularly in many places on the Vietnam map.
+Quang noodles are a well-known street food, so people are not limited to strict requirements when enjoying them.
+So, this dish is vital and popular in many places on the Vietnam map.

 Address to taste Quang Noodle: